emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 sort of detail, so that they can be impartial when deciding whether to move the candidate forward in the process, or to end it.

-## A Take Home Assignment

-Another change we made was to add more structure to the pairing interviews.
+## Consistency problem #2: Overemphasis on technical knowledge

+It's tempting to center an interview around finding holes in what the candidate knows about rails, or node, or whatever the latest framework is.
+But we're of the opinion that refactoring/design skills, consulting/communication chops, and testing kung-fu are more important.
+We want to emphasize breadth of skills over depth.

+To be fair, obscure framework knowledge is useful, but it's not necessary for everyone to have it.
+As a developer, if you don't know how to approach a problem, the answer is often just a Slack question or Google search away.
+Additionally, people will accumulate technical knowledge over time.
+It's absolutely the easiest and most common way for a person to grow after you've hired them.

+Since we don't want to screen for deep technical knowledge, we avoid asking about it early in the process.
+This is helped along a bit by centering our process around pairing, but still needs to be made explicit.
+Explicitness is helped along by having a set of **rubrics**, which we use to evaluate candidates after every interview.

+A rubric is just a means of scoring how well a candidate did.
+For each interview, we have a bank of points that we'd like to see evaluated in a candidate.
+For example:

+* Given a few lines of code that we want to extract into a method, can the candidate identify the parameters that the method needs?

+This is a relatively easy thing to slip in while pairing, and it's easy to mark as either a "Yes they can", or "No they can't" in your notes.

+The actual list of rubrics is still growing, but having our evaluation critiria writting down in a shared space is a large part of what enables consistency.

+## Consistency problem #3: Pairing Structure

+Saying that we're doing interviews by "pairing" is actually a pretty vague statement.
+A pairing session might be 45 minutes of sharing vim configs, or it might be actually writing some code on a production system.
+We wanted to enforce a little bit more structure on our interviewing sessions.

 We made the first interview into a review of a take-home assignment.
 We instruct the candidates to spend less than two hours on this, as we'd like to avoid giving an advantage to candidates who have more spare time.
 Some candidates still cheat and send us a ton of code, but really all we need is a method or two.

-What we are looking for is just that they're capable of converting an english description of a problem into code.
 When you're interviewing as a pair, there's still a power dynamic in play.
 The candidate is pretty likely to respond to suggestions that the interviewer gives.
 When the candidate has provides their own starting point, not only do we have an unbiased sample; having the candidate explain how they approached a problem that they've put a little thought into is a great way for them to show off their design chops.

 While there is overlap in evaluation between the first and second pairing interviews, we try to vary the style of the second interview as much as can.